 We students have our own places in the University’s arenas of power.
 Student representatives in these positions ensure that students’ interests are not trampled upon when making decisions that concern studies and student life.
 Anyone can become the voice of students – including you!

-We are also regularly looking for students for various working groups at the University and for positions of student representative that become vacant during the term.
-Current information on all open calls for applications can be found at the halloped.fi website.
+We regularly look for students for various working groups at the University and for student representative positions of student representative that become vacant during the term.
+Current information on all open calls for applications can be found at our application site.
 Stay tuned!

 This is the best course at the University!
 Working as a student representative, you learn to deal with large issues and get to develop first-class cooperation skills for yourself.